-Strengths Weakness The Constituent college of Pokhara Lack of autonomy and policy interdependence with the University University Large composition of young and for Approval in major of its academic and administrative activities. dynamic faculties with research orientation.
-Scanty mechanism to connect the ex-Institution students with their alma mater. prioritizing in development of research and Reluctance in accepting leadership. innovation through increased Sluggish work environment because engagement of faculties in research of the centralized and Bureaucratic and development. mechanism of the University. of the first One educational Constrained autonomy to the School institution to launch BBA program by the University (semester system) in Nepal with Increasing political interference and pedagogical difference. influence from the University The only higher educational institute authority and student union. to offer Trimester based MBA in Inadequate and scanty infrastructure Pokhara.
+Strengths Weakness The Constituent college of Pokhara Lack of autonomy and policy interdependence with the University University for Approval in major of its academic Large composition of young and and administrative activities. dynamic faculties with research orientation.
+Scanty mechanism to connect the exstudents with their alma mater.
+Institution prioritizing in development research and Reluctance in accepting leadership. innovation through increased Sluggish work environment because engagement of faculties in research of the centralized and Bureaucratic and development. mechanism of the University. of One the first educational Constrained autonomy to the School institution to launch BBA program by the University (semester system) in Nepal with Increasing political interference and pedagogical difference. influence from the University The only higher educational institute authority and student union. to offer Trimester based MBA in Inadequate and scanty infrastructure Pokhara.
 State-of-the art Information Access Centre (IAC) inside the premises to promote research, innovation and networking capabilities.
 Presence of well-trained and skillful faculties from recognized global higher education institutions such as IIMA, MsM, BHU and others.
 Organization having rich business networks and MOUs with renowned business organizations of the country for better placement and academic bridging.